 - Razor Floss: Wields the Kumoito, a curious spider thing that's attached to a pistol and sets thread traps around her.
 It isn't explained if it is an actual spider or some sort of mechanism.
-Arachnid features a Kumoito that has a knife on the end of the string and establishes it is a Living Weapon, but doesn't make it clear if the two weapons are the same or not.
+Arachnid features a Kumoito that has a knife on the end of the string (the weapon's original design; see below) and establishes it is a Living Weapon, but doesn't make it clear if the two are the same or not.

-- Stealth Hi/Bye: A speciality of hers due to her way with threads and ropes.
+- Stealth Hi/Bye: A specialty of hers due to her way with threads and ropes.
 Often does this while hanging from the ceiling Spider-Man-style.

 - Undying Loyalty; Towards her mistress, which might be why she was the only one to follow her to her utopia.